empa-scientific-it/openbis-uploader/services/openbis-configuration/README.md

 ## Introduction

-This repository contains a python package which allows instance admins to quicky create test instances using a configuration file and populate them.
+This repository contains a python package which allows instance admins to quicky create openbis data and metadata form an instance  and populate it.
 This is more convient than clicking through various the Openbis UIs to define object types, projects and samples.
-This package is particularly useful in combination with a docker instance.
+This package is particularly useful in combination with a containerised instance: one can export the configuration from another instance and quickly recreate it.

-For the time being, the configuration is expressed in the form of a JSON file.
+**Be very careful** with this package and use it primarily with throw-away instances on docker as it can pollute an existing instance respectively fully wipe it.

+The package is still highly experimental and bound to change, please open an issue in gitlab should you encounter difficulties.

 ## Installing

-To install the module, use pip as follow:
+To install the module, use `pip` as follow:

 1) Checkout the package in a directory of your choosing
 1) Enter the directory and type: